Ransomware Asks For High Score Instead of Money

 To get your files back you need to nuke North Korea with less then 500 us troops loss

-Undefined Fantastic Object at line 322 (Score:1)
+Undefined Fantastic Object at line 322 (Score:2)

 How long until (Score:1)